Majuro Chamber of Commerce Circa 2005 -2007

 The Chamber logo is a drawing of a Marshallese Navigation Stick Chart

 Marshallese Stick Chart Explanation

 The Marshallese stick charts were constructed by palm ribs bound by coconut fibre with shells used to represent the islands.
 These stick charts are not charts in the western sense but are instructional and mnemonic devices concerned with swell patterns.
 They are not an essential navigational tool.
+Rober Sulange, who is a software developer, suggests that these representations may be similar in many respects to custom software in that they are specifically created to reveal information to the user that might otherwise be hidden from him.
+Obviously the software analogy is incomplete, but one who studies these stick charts and also has a background in computer science would probably agree with this model.
 There are three types of stick charts:

 The Mattang differs from the conventional European chart in three important respects.
 Firstly, it is constructed for the purpose of indicating swell lines which the conventional charts ignore.
 Secondly, the attached shells are able to represent any islands with the stick chart being orientated at the angle most appropriate for the circumstances.
 Finally, the mattang are individual charts constructed by a navigator to suit his own particular requirements.
 Indeed, an entirely competent navigator cannot, under any circumstances, interpret a chart which he himself has not made.
 An example of a mattang chart is below: